Cathy347Le/AskCathy/README.md

 1. Create index.js
 2. Test if you're able to connect to Express and send hello world to the browser
 3. Install necessary dependencies
-4. commit
-5. Create file system
+4. Create file system
-6. commit
-7. create routes and test hello world first
+5. create routes and test hello world first
-8. build out the controllers and test that the routes still work
+6. build out the controllers and test that the routes still work
-9. Work on views - install body parser
+7. Work on views - install body parser
-10. create a simple view for each hbs file.
+8. create a simple view for each hbs file.
 Use a header tag and check that it renders
+9. Once views are scaffolded, we need to create data.
+Connect to mongoose in db folder and Define question model
+10. install mongodb
+11. Add test data - aka data seeding

 #File System